dginsbu1/Projects/FinalProject/README.txt

 This folder contains implemenentations of the grep and wc conatins on a desired text file written in Java, C, javascript, and Python.
 Additionally, it is written in both Functional and Object Oriented programming in three of the four languages
 To use, download the code.
-After compiling, run one of the following classes with the path directory as the argument use "|" with the quotes when doing the grep and wc
+After compiling, run one of the following classes with the proper command use "|" with the quotes when doing the grep and wc example of properer command: wc  PATH/TO/TEXT/FILE grep WORD PATH/TO/TEXT/FILE grep WORD PATH/TO/TEXT/FILE | wc

 JAVA:
   OBJECT ORIENTED: